danielrosehill/Custom-LLM-Agents/README.md

 Like everything I open-source, I'm doing so to make a small contribution to the collective sum of human knowledge.
 If you'd like to use any of these GPTs for whatever reason, you have my full permission to do so.

- ## Key Parts Of this Repo

- I've tinkered with various ways of saving and sharing my custom GPT configurations with the intention of open-sourcing them to help others replicate them.
-This is in addition to my own internal system for logging custom GPTs I have created to enable their easy retrieval and to serve as a backup of their configurations (for this purpose, I am using NocoDB).

- While outputting them from my databasing software is perhaps the most technically elegant system for open-sourcing configurations, ultimately, I have concluded that sharing the configurations as individual markdown files is probably more useful for those who may wish to use them for their own purposes.

- As a "quick and dirty" organisation system, I've bucketed those under a folder which is currently called "individual GPT configs" (or a similar filename).
-I am organising them into folders there.

- The database exports / CSVs are likely to be out of date.
+## Storing Custom GPTs

+In day-to-day use, I'm using a system I'm building on top of NocoDB for storing custom GPTs, a prompt library, and a record of GPT outputs.

+If you're interested, I'm open-sourcing that project [here](https://github.com/danielrosehill/GPT-Management-System).

+This repository operates on a bit of a lag but includes many of the custom GPTs that I use day-to-day.

+## File Format

+As a best practice, I'm sharing the configurations in `JSON` format.

+I'm adding a file called `about.md` which describes the purpose of the individual GPTs.

+And then grouping each of these two files into a folder named according to the purpose of the custom GPT.

- ## Quick Snippets
+ ## GPT Self-Optimisation: Snippets

  The ability to use GPT to self-correct its own configuration opens up quite incredible possibilities.

  I've bucketed a few snippets into a prompt snippets folder, but these ones are good enough for most use-cases:

- ## To optimise custom GPT configuration texts, consider running:
+ ### To optimise custom GPT configuration texts, consider running:

  ```
  Please optimise the following configuration script which is intended to create a custom GPT on the ChatGPT platform.